mieweb/docs/content/rapid-deployment/review-sessions/review-session-pre-placement.md

 The **Portal** section includes options to make label and verbiage changes, to update the logo, to disable either the employee or supervisor portal, and to add a consent form that would need to be electronically signed before being granted access to the portal.

-Some of the options needing to be customized or addressed include
+Some of the options needing to be customized or addressed include:

 * <strong>Replacement text for Enterprise Health</strong>: This field is used to replace the <em>Enterprise Health</em> label with the provided text.
 The replacement text should be the business name.
 * <strong>Logo - Upload new logo</strong>: Click the <em>Upload new logo</em> link to replace the default logo.
 The page will refresh after confirming the image selection.